 Is spring arriving earlier?

-Although we love the arrival of spring, year-on-year early springs can have catastrophic consequences for wildlife.
-If flowers like blossom appear earlier, it leads to an ecological mismatch where hungry chicks hatch too late to feast on abundant insects that feed on the flowers.
+Although we love the arrival of spring, early springs year after year can have catastrophic consequences for wildlife.
+When blossom appears earlier, it can create an ecological mismatch where hungry chicks hatch too late to feast on insects that feed on the flowers.

-You can let is know what's happening to wildlife in your area.
-Anyone in the UK can submit a record to Nature’s Calendar and it helps scientists to understand how climate change is affecting ecosystems across the UK.
+You can help track these changes.
+Anyone in the UK can submit a record to Nature’s Calendar, it will help scientists understand how climate change is affecting ecosystems across the UK.

 British blossom trees - take a closer look